tianxunaicaoke/LogSpin/README.md

     - [how to write plugin](#how-to-write-plugin)
     - [how to export the plugin](#how-to-export-the-plugin)
   - [framework](#framework)
- LogSpin is for user to custom the way to get information for log.
-You can customize the spin file to adapt to different scenarios, and you can extend its functionality by customizing plugins.
-LogSpin offers a flexible model that can support the different usage requirements for anyone.

 ## Get Start
 ### Quick Use
 First Create the Spin file.
 The example Spin file will be introduced later.

   For tool user:

    First to download the Spin-tool.zip, Unzip and then click Run.bat, fill the log path to Spin, and select the Spin file.
    <img src="Run.png" width="250px" />

   For code user:

    First to add dependency
    ~~~
    repositories {